 Action 47.
-The operating organization and the regulatory body should maintain a transparent approach on safety issues with all\the public and other interested parties involved in the construction programme, including suppliers, regarding the problems and difficulties encountered.
+The operating organization and the regulatory body should maintain a transparent approach on safety issues with the public and other interested parties involved in the construction programme, including suppliers, regarding the problems and difficulties encountered.

-2.942.100 Communication should be continued on a regular basis and in a structured manner.
+2.100 Communication should be continued on a regular basis and in a structured manner.

-2.952.101 The regulatory body and the operating organization should inform the public about the possible radiation risks arising from operational states and accidents including events with a very low probability of occurrence but with high consequences that are associated with the operation of a facility.
+2.101 The regulatory body and the operating organization should inform the public about the possible radiation risks arising from operational states and accidents including events with a very low probability of occurrence but with high consequences that are associated with the operation of a facility.

-technology that is deployed in its nuclear power plants and the expected environmental impacts.
+2.102 The operating organization should explain to the public the technology that is deployed in its nuclear power plants and the expected environmental impacts.
 This could be done in a permanent public centre near the nuclear power plant and occasionally in other locations.
 The operating organization should also inform the news media on the progress of construction activities, including possible problems of general interest.

-2.972.103 Likewise, the regulatory body should keep the public and the news media informed on experience from construction and commissioning.
-The regulatory body should communicate with the public and other interested parties on abnormal events and on safety concerns that may arise during construction and commissioning.
+2.103The regulatory body should communicate with the public and other interested parties on safety concerns that may arise during construction and commissioning.

-2.104 The regulatory body, the operating organization and response organizations should provide, particularly to the public who may be potentially affected by an emergency associated with the nuclear power programme, with information on emergency preparedness and response arrangements.
-This shouldto include information on the potential for an emergency and associated hazards, on how the public will be warned and notified and on the actions to be taken [26].
+2.104 The regulatory body, the operating organization and response organizations should provide, particularly to the public who may be potentially affected by an emergency associated with the nuclear power programme, information on emergency preparedness and response arrangements.
+This should include information on the potential for an emergency and associated hazards on how the public will be warned and notified and on the actions to be taken [26].

-2.982.105 Both the regulatory body and the operating organization should learn how to use the International Nuclear Event Scale before the commissioning stage [27].
+2.105Both the regulatory body and the operating organization should learn how to use the International Nuclear Event Scale before the commissioning stage [27].